Species Introduction

 Q: How do I properly acclimatise Hi Fin Lyretail Swordtails to my aquarium?

-Acclimatisation is vital for reducing stress and ensuring the health of your new Hi Fin Lyretail Swordtails.
-Start by floating the sealed bag in your aquarium for about 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag over the next hour.
-This process helps the fish adjust to the new water conditions.
-Finally, gently release the fish into the tank, avoiding adding bag water to your aquarium.
+Acclimatising your Hi Fin Lyretail Swordtails is critical to their successful introduction to your aquarium.
+Start by floating the sealed bag in your tank for about 15-20 minutes to equalise the temperature.
+Then, open the bag and gradually mix tank water into the bag over the next 30-60 minutes, adding about ¼ cup of tank water every 5-10 minutes.
+This process helps them adjust to the water parameters of their new environment.
+Finally, gently net the fish into the tank, discarding the water from the bag to avoid introducing contaminants.

 ✓ Expert Tip